Sunnis and Shia: Islam's ancient schism

 Who are the Sunnis?

-Sunni Muslims regard themselves as the orthodox and traditionalist branch of Islam.
+Sunnis regard themselves as the orthodox branch of Islam.

-The word Sunni comes from "Ahl al-Sunna", the people of the tradition.
-The tradition in this case refers to practices based on precedent or reports of the actions of the Prophet Muhammad and those close to him.
+The name "Sunni" is derived from the phrase "Ahl al-Sunnah", or "People of the Tradition".
+The tradition in this case refers to practices based on what the Prophet Muhammad said, did, agreed to or condemned.

 Who are the Shia?